petebids/petebids.github.io/_posts/2023-08-30-what-makes-a-good-partition-key.markdown

 Thanks for getting this far
+In this article, we've taken one path down a decision tree for a distributed architecture & looked at how it can be optimised.
+In reality, a lot of the assumptions we've made today are worth being challenged - opening up different possibilities.

-In this article, I hope you've gained an appreciation for the technical challenges that go into leveraging the power of a distributed system like Kafka, while maintaining a balance between competing business & technical requirements.
+I hope you've gained an appreciation for the technical challenges that go into leveraging the power of a distributed system like Kafka, while maintaining a balance between competing business & technical requirements.

-I've included some rough [source code](https://github.com/petebids/kafka-partition-test/tree/main) that made up the bulk of this article to help get you started
+I've included some rough [source code](https://github.com/petebids/kafka-partition-test/tree/main) that made up the bulk of this article to help get you started, should you want to apply the shift left method of testing partition strategies.

+Thanks for reading!